essentialplugin/wp-logo-showcase-responsive-slider-slider/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Logo Slider and Logo Carousel is The best responsive plugin for logo showcase, logo carousel and display logos with shortcode and Gutenberg block.
+A simple and responsive way to display your clients, partners, or sponsors’ logos in a logo slider or carousel layout.
+Includes shortcode and Gutenberg block support.

 == Description ==

-✅ Now that you have your website ready then why don’t you **download** and try out this Logo slider and Logo Carousel to give it better functionality.

-If yes, then **Download Now** logo showcase, Logo slider and Logo Carousel to your website to display your partners and company logos in a properly formed grid.
+WP Logo Showcase Responsive Slider and Carousel allows you to display logos of clients, sponsors, brands, or partners in a professional and responsive slider or grid layout.
+You can easily add logos using shortcodes or Gutenberg blocks, and control settings such as the number of logos per slide, autoplay, navigation, and more.

+This plugin supports major page builders including Gutenberg, Elementor, Beaver Builder, Divi, SiteOrigin, and Avada Fusion Builder.
 This also helps in building trust of your customers.

-By **downloading** our WordPress logo Slider and logo carousel on your website, you are in a way giving a very professional touch to it.
-It’s a way to showcase your company’s standard and position.
-It not only has the logo but you can also design and customize it with a brief description as well.
-Download and try this logo showcase responsive slider plugin and carousel which comes with many other features.
+Using the WP Logo Showcase Responsive Slider and Carousel adds a professional touch to your website.
+It helps you showcase your company’s standards and credibility.
+You can display logos along with brief descriptions and customize their appearance easily.

 [FREE DEMO](https://demo.essentialplugin.com/logo-slider-plugin-demo/?utm_source=WP&utm_medium=Logoshowcase&utm_campaign=Read-Me) | [PRO DEMO](https://demo.essentialplugin.com/prodemo/pro-logo-showcase-responsive-slider/?utm_source=WP&utm_medium=Logoshowcase&utm_campaign=Read-Me)